 Curious to hear the tunes for yourself?
-Here are some convenient embeds to Sufjan’s large body of Christmas work along with brief write-ups on each.
+Here are some convenient embeds to Sufjan’s large body of Christmas work along with brief write-ups on each courtesy of Asthmatic Kitty.

 Songs for Christmas